varszegimarcell/Optiplex-3020-Hackintosh-OpenCore/README.md

 ## Disclaimer

 As I am a human being, like you, I make mistakes.
-Use the information provided here as is.
 I'm not responsible for any negative consequences, if you follow this guide, and something goes wrong.
 If you find any issues, feel free to open a ticket, or send me a message.
+Use this guide at your own responsibility.

 ## Intro